Who we are

 - Long-term medical conditions such as asthma, epilepsy and acute allergy

 - Bed wetting (enuresis), which includes advice on toilet training and use of nappies, drinking patterns, bed wetting alarms and medical therapies.
 For further advice you may find the Enuresis Resource and Information Centre (ERIC) website helpful.
-School nurses run enuresis clinics which you can refer to directly, please use the contact details in the section "Contact details for your local area".
-Please see our support and advice pages for more help.
+School nurses run enuresis clinics which you can refer to directly, please contact us (details in section below).
+Please see our toilet training and bedwetting pages for more help.

 - Behavioural or emotional difficulties

 - Offering support and advice to families regardless of your child’s age on weight management and healthy lifestyles.
-For additional advice you may find the NHS healthy weight and advice for parents pages useful
+For additional advice you may find the NHS healthy weight (opens in new window) and advice for parents pages (opens in new window) useful.
+Please also see our information on Eating, allergies and healthy lifestyle, which also contains information on supporting with fussy eating.

 - Playing an active role in keeping children safe in accordance with the government policy ‘Working Together to Safeguard Children (March 2015)’.